FedSKD: Aggregation-free Model-heterogeneous Federated Learning via Multi-dimensional Similarity Knowledge Distillation for Medical Image Classification: Method

 where \(\mathcal{L}_{\text{CE}}\) and \( \mathcal{L}_{\text{SKD}}\) denotes the cross-entropy loss and our multi-dimensional similarity knowledge distillation loss (to be elaborated in Section \ref{sec:skd}).
 Here, \(\gamma\) is a balancing hyperparameter, and \( (x_i,y_i) \sim D_i\).

 The global optimization objective during this stage thus can be formulated as:

 The above steps are iteratively performed until the local models of all clients have converged across the entire set of client datasets.
 Subsequently, each client retains its respective model for the purposes of federated learning deployment and inference.
+A simplified version of the FedSKD workflow is provided in Algorithm 1 in the Supplementary Material.